hanbin973/FastRNA/README.md

 # Use example
 Create the `fastrna` folder inside the your project folder and download the `.so` in this repository.
-An usage example can be found [here](https://hanbin973.github.io/FastRNA/).
+A usage example can be found [here](https://hanbin973.github.io/FastRNA/).

 # Caution
 Current `scipy` sparse matrix does not enforce index sorting.